ZZ-Cat/CRSFforArduino/README.md

 #include "CRSFforArduino.h"

 /* 2.
 Declare a CRSFforArduino object.
-You can call it literally anything you want, as long as you tell CRSFforArduino what serial port your receiver is connected to. */
+You can call it literally anything you want, as long as you tell CRSF for Arduino what serial port your receiver is connected to. */
 CRSFforArduino crsf = CRSFforArduino(&Serial1)

 void setup()